Code-Institute-Submissions/21-The-Card-Game/README.md

 Code Snippet 1: [Devdojo](https://devdojo.com/devdojo/create-a-deck-of-cards-in-javascript) - Creating a card object.
 Used with modifications.

-Code Snippet 2: [Devdojo](https://devdojo.com/devdojo/create-a-deck-of-cards-in-javascript) - creating a deck object.
+Code Snippet 2: [Devdojo](https://devdojo.com/devdojo/create-a-deck-of-cards-in-javascript) - Creating a deck object.
 Used with modifications.

 Code Snippet 3: [Yanze Dai - The optimal solution to shuffle an Array in Javascript](https://dev.to/daiyanze/the-optimal-solution-to-shuffle-an-array-in-javascript-29hh) - Implementation of Fisher Yates Shuffle.